-With the new year upon us, it seems like everyone is trying to outdo each other with memories of the past year (or worse — the past decade!)
+When a new year comes upon us, it seems like everyone tries to outdo each other with memories of the past year (or worse — the past decade!)

 Reflection isn’t something that needs our attention once a year.
 It’s a habit and should be developed like any other habit.

 If done well, it can result in clarity of mind, a less volatile knee-jerk reaction to things, and deeper relationships.

 Why is it that we find reflection so difficult?

 For one, there are so many distractions to occupy us.

 Opening the phone and going on an infinite scroll down the screen is a soothing but mindless activity.
 As is swiping left or right.
 Or tapping the little colored blocks or jewels that are part of that game you like.

 When we have frictionless distractions, those provide a welcome and easy escape from the hard work that reflection requires.